What is the Best Coffee for Espresso?

 The first step is to grind 7-10g beans finely, this is typically done directly into the espresso machine’s portafilter, after which it is lightly stamped to a solid mass.

 After stamping, put the portafilter back in the machine and start brewing.

 Now the machine pushes a mixture of hot water and steam through the solid mass, after which the espresso runs down into the cup.

-Due to the high pressure during brewing, you will be able to see a layer of dense “foam” on the surface.
+Due to the high pressure during brewing, you will see a layer of dense “foam” on the surface.

-This is called crema, which is formed from the essential oils of coffee and which makes it incredibly creamy to drink.
+This is called crema, which is formed from the essential oils of coffee, making it incredibly creamy to drink.

-The quality of crema depends a lot on which coffee beans you use, but also whether the brewing has taken place correctly.
+The quality of crema depends a lot on which coffee beans you use and whether the brewing has taken place correctly.

 If you have ground the coffee too coarsely or not stamped enough, you will also experience a smaller crema.

 There are many suggestions on how many coffee beans to use to make espresso, but between 7-10 grams per cup is very normal.